 Credit/debit card payment processors

-Where relevant, when you purchase certain products or services via our websites, over the phone or at one of our residences or premises, a credit or debit card payment may be processed with your instruction by a third-party payment processing agent who specialises in the secure online capture and processing of credit/debit card transactions.
+Where relevant, when you purchase certain products or services via our websites, over the phone or at one of ourticket office , a credit or debit card payment may be processed with your instruction by a third-party payment processing agent who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please ask us at the time of making the payment or contact us using the details at the end of this policy.

 We do not store or keep a record of your credit card details on our own websites or within our own systems.